markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Final spaces are stripped before inline parsing, so a paragraph
+Final spaces or tabs are stripped before inline parsing, so a paragraph
 that ends with two or more spaces will not end with a [hard line
 break]: